kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/python-scripts/LSTM-TensorFlow-IO-Kafka/README.md

 We train a LSTM Neural Network from the car sensor data and use the model for predictions on new data in real time.
 The data is ingested via MQTT (HiveMQ) into a Kafka Topic (Confluent).
 TensorFlow (Python application) does model training and model inference in real time (without the need for another data store like S3 or HDFS).

+`WARNING:
+This part (deployment of the Python application) is not scripted yet.
+You have to deploy the application (via Docker) manually.
+Target for automated scripting: End of October 2019.`

 ## Python application

 The Python application consumes from the Kafka topic `car-sensor`.
 We use TensorFlow IO for training and inference.
 The only dependency of tensorflow-io is TensorFlow (+ Kafka).
 This really simplified almost everything and is one of the biggest advantages of tenorflow-io.